Zika virus and immunocompromised patients

 Since risks are likely to vary according to the immunosuppression or immunocompromise involved, travel advice will need to be tailored to the individual, with the strongest recommendations being made for severely immunocompromised patients (as per Green Book definitions).

 The following advice could be provided to patients by their clinicians:

-Consider whether travel to an area with active Zika virus transmission is necessary.
+Consider whether travel to an area with high or moderate Zika virus risk is necessary.
 Your GP or specialist can help you to assess the potential risks of Zika virus infection and other travel-associated infections.
 The National Travel Health Network and Centre (NaTHNaC) also offers advice online.

 Ensure you have adequate and appropriate travel insurance prior to travel and that you have a plan of what to do should you become ill whilst travelling; support groups for your condition may be able to advise you on where to obtain specialist travel insurance, if it is required for your particular condition.

 Seek advice on vaccination requirements for travel and malaria prophylaxis.
 Information is available from NaTHNaC, or contact your GP or specialist.

 Zika virus infection in women who are pregnant or who are planning to get pregnant can result in serious birth defects, regardless of whether the mother underlying immune problems or not.
 Contact your GP or specialist for further advice before you travel.